 - or by double-clicking on the percentage and editing its value.

 By default, 100% of the visitors are exposed to the experiment.

 You can choose to distribute your traffic according to:

 Stay on the Sections tab to distribute the traffic according to the sections and the variations they contain.

-Upon selecting the Sections tab, a list of blocks is displayed.
+When you select the Sections tab, it displays a list of blocks.
 Each block represents a section, all associated variations are listed below.

-If a section is checked, 100% of exposed visitors see one of its variations.
+If you check a section, 100% of exposed visitors will see one of its variations.
 In other words, visitors exposed to the experiment see one of the checked variations, according to the traffic distribution among variations you defined.